dtoczala/watson-landing-page/README.md

 ### References for Further Reading
 - [Visual Recognition API Reference](https://www.ibm.com/watson/developercloud/visual-recognition/api/v3/) - The API reference page.
 - [Visual Recognition Command Line Interface](https://developer.ibm.com/dwblog/2017/command-line-tools-watson-visual-recognition/) - doing training and classification can be easier from the command line.
-- [Sharpen Watson Visual Recognition Results](https://www.ibm.com/blogs/bluemix/2017/03/sharpen-watson-visual-recognition-results/) - Great blog by Andy Trice, his blog explains how to use "tile localization" to help your classifiers find details in images, and includes [the code for doing this](https://github.com/IBM-Bluemix/Visual-Recognition-Tile-Localization) on GitHub, which will run on Bluemix as-is.
+- [Sharpen Watson Visual Recognition Results](https://www.ibm.com/blogs/bluemix/2017/03/sharpen-watson-visual-recognition-results/) - Great blog by Andy Trice, his blog explains how to use "tile localization" to help your classifiers find details in images, and includes [the code for doing this](https://github.com/IBM-Bluemix/Visual-Recognition-Tile-Localization) on GitHub, which will run on IBM Cloud as-is.
-- [Best Practice for Training Custom Classifiers](https://www.ibm.com/blogs/bluemix/2016/10/watson-visual-recognition-training-best-practices/) - article outlining some good approaches and best practices for custom classifiers.
 - [Guidelines for Training Custom Classifiers](https://www.ibm.com/watson/developercloud/doc/visual-recognition/customizing.html) - some basic guidance on training custom classifiers from the online documentation.
 - [Visual Recognition Redbook](http://www.redbooks.ibm.com/Redbooks.nsf/RedbookAbstracts/sg248393.html) - A large document with some best practices and some example use cases using Visual Recognition.
 Very big, lots of details.
 - [Chihuahua or Muffin Revisited](https://sodoherty.ai/2017/09/28/chihuahua-or-muffin-revisited/) - funny demo that trains a visual classifier to detect dogs or food.